Waste management: Biological reprocessing

 Recoverable materials that are organic in nature, such as plant material, food scraps, and paper products, can be recovered through composting and digestion processes to decompose the organic matter.
 The resulting organic material is then recycled as mulch or compost for agricultural or landscaping purposes.
 In addition, waste gas from the process (such as methane) can be captured and used for generating electricity and heat (CHP/cogeneration) maximising efficiencies.
 There are different types of composting and digestion methods and technologies.
-They vary in complexity from simple home compost heaps to large scale industrial digestion of mixed domestic waste.
+They vary in complexity from simple home compost heaps to large-scale industrial digestion of mixed domestic waste.
 The different methods of biological decomposition are classified as aerobic or anaerobic methods.
 Some methods use the hybrids of these two methods.
 The anaerobic digestion of the organic fraction of solid waste is more environmentally effective than landfill, or incineration.
 The intention of biological processing in waste management is to control and accelerate the natural process of decomposition of organic matter.
 (See resource recovery).

 Energy recovery

 Energy recovery from waste is the conversion of non-recyclable waste materials into usable heat, electricity, or fuel through a variety of processes, including combustion, gasification, pyrolyzation, anaerobic digestion, and landfill gas recovery.
 This process is often called waste-to-energy.
 Energy recovery from waste is part of the non-hazardous waste management hierarchy.
 Using energy recovery to convert non-recyclable waste materials into electricity and heat, generates a renewable energy source and can reduce carbon emissions by offsetting the need for energy from fossil sources as well as reduce methane generation from landfills.
 Globally, waste-to-energy accounts for 16% of waste management.

 The energy content of waste products can be harnessed directly by using them as a direct combustion fuel, or indirectly by processing them into another type of fuel.
-Thermal treatment ranges from using waste as a fuel source for cooking or heating and the use of the gas fuel (see above), to fuel for boilers to generate steam and electricity in a turbine.
+Thermal treatment ranges from using waste as a fuel source for cooking or heating and the use of the gas fuel (see above) to using it as a fuel for boilers.
 Pyrolysis and gasification are two related forms of thermal treatment where waste materials are heated to high temperatures with limited oxygen availability.
 The process usually occurs in a sealed vessel under high pressure.
-Pyrolysis of solid waste converts the material into solid, liquid and gas products.
+Pyrolysis of solid waste converts the material into solid, liquid, and gas products.
 The liquid and gas can be burnt to produce energy or refined into other chemical products (chemical refinery).
 The solid residue (char) can be further refined into products such as activated carbon.
 Gasification and advanced Plasma arc gasification are used to convert organic materials directly into a synthetic gas (syngas) composed of carbon monoxide and hydrogen.
 The gas is then burnt to produce electricity and steam.

-An alternative to pyrolysis is high temperature and pressure supercritical water decomposition (hydrothermal monophasic oxidation).
+An alternative to pyrolysis is supercritical water decomposition at a high-temperature and pressure (hydrothermal monophasic oxidation).